ledoyen/winter/README.md

 }
 ```

-By default feature files are looked for in the FeatureLauncherTest classpath.
+By default feature files are looked for in the packae of your main test (`FeatureLauncherTest` in the example).
 To override that behavior, use CucumberOptions, for example: `@CucumberOptions(features = "classpath:features")`

 ## Cucumber concerns